busterspixel/GEN-AI-EXAM-/README.md

 nltk.download('stopwords')
 Usage
 Place your dataset:
-Ensure your input Excel file with the YouTube comments is named dataset yt comment exam.xlsx and is placed in the same directory as the Python script.
-The script assumes the comment column is titled comment.
+Ensure your Excel file with the YouTube comments is named dataset yt comment exam.xlsx and is located in the same directory as the script.
+The script assumes the comment column is named comment.

-Run the script:
+Run the Python script:
-Simply execute the Python file from your terminal.

 Bash

 python your_script_name.py
-Project Output
-Upon successful execution, the script will perform the following actions:
+The script will perform the analysis and automatically generate two Excel files in the same directory:

-Generate two Excel files:

-Genexam.xlsx: Contains the preprocessed and cleaned data.
+Genexam.xlsx: Contains the preprocessed data.

-Genexamresult.xlsx: The final output, which includes the original comments, the processed text, and the new sentiment_score and sentiment_category columns.

-Print analysis to the console:

-The top words for each of the 5 discovered topics.

-The top 20 most common Bigrams and Trigrams.

-Display visual word clouds:

-A separate word cloud image will be displayed for each of the 5 topics, providing a quick visual summary.
+Genexamresult.xlsx: Contains the final sentiment analysis results.

+It will also print the results of the topic modeling and n-gram analysis to the console and display the generated word clouds.

+Project Structure
+.
+├── dataset yt comment exam.xlsx # Original input file
+├── your_script_name.py         # The main script
+├── Genexam.xlsx                # Intermediate output file (preprocessed data)
+├── Genexamresult.xlsx          # Final output file (sentiment & topics)
+└── README.md                   # This file
+Results & Insights
+The final Genexamresult.xlsx file provides a rich dataset for the digital marketing team to explore.
+They can filter comments by sentiment, analyze specific topics, and use the word clouds and n-gram lists to guide content creation.
+For example, if Topic #1 is about "video quality," the team can use the top words from that topic to create more targeted content.